YaliangLin/Squirrel-Tracker/README.md

 ```
 ![Picture of Add](https://github.com/Miaoran-Lei/Squirrel-Tracker/blob/master/media/img/Completed_Add.PNG)
 #### View general statistics
-It shows general stats about the sightings.
-We also visualized the stats in this page.
+It shows general statistics of six attributes about the sightings.
+The statistics are visualized in this page.
 ```
 It is located at /sightings/stats
 ```